Logging Configuration¶

 Production Monitoring¶

-This will only show warnings, errors, and important session events without HTTP noise.
+This will only show warnings, errors, and important session events without HTTP noise, and write all logs to a file for later analysis.

 Log Structure¶